 This arms race between ad blockers and commercials has inflated ad execution price—further lowering the ROI.

-Lastly—with the proliferation of available services and products—modern consumers increasingly seek out multiple sources of information before making a purchase decision.
+Lastly, with the proliferation of available services and products, modern consumers increasingly seek multiple information sources before making a purchase decision.

 According to Google’s Zero Moment of Truth study back in 2011, “consumers consulted an average of 10.4 sources before buying; this is twice the number of sources consulted just the year before.”